 Bruises are typically caused by a blunt impact to any part of the body.
 Applying a cold compress to the bruise immediately after damage may reduce swelling and discoloration.
 A bruise will typically go away on its own after 2 weeks.

 12c) Sprains or strains

-A strain is an overextension of a muscle or tendon, whereas a sprain is caused by motion which tears the tissues around a joint.
-Therefore, sprains are worse than sprains and may lead to more bruising, swelling, and discoloration.
+A strain is an overextension of a muscle or tendon, whereas a sprain is caused by motion that tears the tissues around a joint.
+Therefore, sprains are worse than strains and may lead to more bruising, swelling, and discoloration.
 In both cases, a cold compress should be applied to reduce swelling.